 What it is: A lightweight foundation with buildable coverage.
 The formula is packed with salicylic acid to help combat acne and help with pore congestion.
 It’s also aloe vera-based and contains SPF 30 to protect your skin from sun damage.

 What we liked: The fact that this foundation contains 2% salicylic acid is pretty major.
 Salicylic acid (a BHA) is antibacterial and anti-inflammatory and helps reduce acne bacteria in the skin and fight inflammation.
 Although 2% doesn’t sound like much, it’s super powerful, so you’re likely to notice a difference in your skin within a couple of weeks.
 One of our HB team used the bottle from start to finish (we actually caught her scraping it empty), and she noticed that the acne on her chin cleared up considerably.
-It also wore well throughout the day: it didn’t move and the coverage remained consistent.
+It also wears well throughout the day: it doesn’t move and the coverage remains consistent.
 Which just goes to explain why Kourtney Kardashian insists that whoever’s doing her daily glam, uses this foundation.

 To help find your shade, you can buy a sample pack of the Oxygenetix foundations here, $10.